import requests, json

 We can start by downloading the data that we have processed before.

-contain data about the 50 topics available, including query
+topics contain data about the 50 topics available, including query, question and narrative.

 'question': 'what is the origin of COVID-19',